dangcaptkd2/dangcaptkd2/README.md

 # 👨🏻‍💻 About Me
 - 👋 Hi, I’m @dangcaptkd2
 - 🎓 I have a bachelor's degree at UIT and currently working as Data Scientist
-- 👀 I have a strong interest in Big Data and AI field.
+- 👀 I have a strong interest in Big Data and AI.
-- 🌱 I’m currently learning and working in Data and AI skills such as modeling, engineering, analyzing, ...

 # 🤝🏻 Connect with Me
 [<img alt="alt_text" width="70px" src="https://logoeps.com/wp-content/uploads/2012/03/linkedin-icon-logo-vector.png"/>](https://vn.linkedin.com/in/quy%E1%BB%81n-th%E1%BB%8Bnh-a3a34b161)